Zakinator123/checkout-cart/README.md

 ## Project assistance

-If you want to say **thank you** or/and support active development of Checkout With Cart:
+If you want to say **thank you** or/and support active development of Checkout Cart:
 - Add a [GitHub Star](https://github.com/Zakinator123/airtable-checkout-with-cart) to the project.

 ## License